nickdu088/SharpExt4/README.md

 The main purpose of this SharpExt4 project is to provide full access to Linux ext2/3/4 filesystem from Windows .Net application.

 For a day-to-day Windows user, it is not easy to read/write ext2/3/4 filesystem directly from Windows environment.
-C# .Net programmers espcially find it hard to search for a .Net library, which can provide full access to Linux ext2/3/4 filesystem.
+C# .Net programmers especially find it hard to search for a .Net library, which can provide full access to Linux ext2/3/4 filesystem.

 These are the findings so far:
 1. [DiscUtils](https://github.com/DiscUtils/DiscUtils), is a .NET library to read and write ISO files and Virtual Machine disk files (VHD, VDI, XVA, VMDK, etc).
 DiscUtils also provides limited access to ext2/3/4 filesystem.